wdi-atx-12/jquery-events-training/README.md

 ### Deliverables

 1. When you wrap up work, edit this README to include your name, a link to the original repository, and a 3-5 sentence reflection on completing this assignment.
-Push your updates to GitHub and add a link to the repo to the "My Work" section of your website!
+Push your updates to GitHub.

 1. Choose one of the event types we've looked at or another you'd like to try, and implement it on your website.